KhangBBBB/interview-prep/README.md

 # Introduction

-This web application provides a set of prebuilt flashcards to help me to study.
+This repository provides a flashcard template to host as a static site.

 Link to the web application: https://khangbbbb.github.io/interview-prep/